-1.7 TRANSDUCER CLEANING AND DISINFECTION
+1.7 TRANSDUCER AND EQUIPMENT CLEANING AND DISINFECTION

 In addition to the following guidelines ultrasound practitioners should refer to published local infection control protocols and procedures.
-Many organsiations also have infection control leads who should be consulted as necessary.
+Many organisations also have infection control leads who should be consulted as necessary.
+Compared to just a few years ago there is now a wide range of information available; departments and sonographers will need to make their own assessments as to what are the most appropriate cleaning and disinfection methods for transducers and equipment given their own circumstances.